-Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, which we refer to as Merrill Lynch, UBS Securities LLC and Banc of America Securities LLC, underwriters in this offering, are lenders under our credit facility.
-The affiliates of Merrill Lynch and Banc of America Securities LLC will receive \$ million and \$ million, respectively, of the proceeds used to pay a portion of the indebtedness outstanding under our credit facility.
+Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated, which we refer to as Merrill Lynch, UBS Securities LLC and Banc of America Securities LLC, underwriters in this offering, are parties to our credit facility.
+The affiliates of Merrill Lynch and Banc of America Securities LLC will receive approximately \$3.6 million and \$1.5 million, respectively, of the proceeds used to pay a portion of the indebtedness outstanding under our credit facility.
 See "Underwriting-Other Relationships."
 See "Use of Proceeds."

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to shares offered by this prospectus for sale to some of our directors, officers, employees, distributors, customers, business associates and related persons.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 937,500 shares offered by this prospectus for sale to some of our directors, officers, employees, distributors, customers, business associates and related persons.
 See "Underwriting."

-Proposed NYSE symbol "CFX"
+"CFX"